 - Only pay for work once it has been completed and you are satisfied with the job.

-- Report issues with rogue traders to West Yorkshire Police online, by calling 101 or by texting 07786 200 200 if you are deaf or hard of hearing.
+- Report issues with rogue traders to West Yorkshire Police online, by calling 101.
 Call or text 999 if they are still on your doorstep.

 - Report issues with companies to West Yorkshire Trading Standards via Citizens Advice online or by calling 0345 404 0506.